den0620/Amadeus/README.md

-im not gonna explain any of it
+im not gonna explain any of it lmao